BACKGROUND

 However, while the total reported number may be exaggerated, there remains no doubt that lynx do kill large numbers of sheep in Norway, including multiple killing events (especially by male lynx) involving 2-5 sheep.
 One 1999 study suggested average Norwegian losses of 9.5 sheep per lynx per year.
 More recent EU figures suggested compensation is paid in Norway for an average of 16 sheep and goats per lynx per year.
 This level of conflict remains much higher than anywhere else.
 France is the next highest with less than 2 sheep and goats lost per lynx per year.
 Most countries suffer close to zero losses.

 Sheep in fields may also present an unappealing hunting prospect.
 Despite appearing to us like an easy meal, the lynx’s perception is likely to be quite different.
 Sheep in fields flock together when alarmed, discouraging predation by an ambush predator like the lynx.
-An open field also provides few stalking opportunities, and no opportunity to return repeatedly to an undisturbed carcass secreted away in the forest, as a lynx likes to do.
+An open field also provides fewer stalking opportunities, and no opportunity to return repeatedly to an undisturbed carcass secreted away in the forest, as a lynx likes to do.
 All these factors help explain why predation of sheep confined within fields is rare compared to losses of sheep that range freely in woodlands, even without the presence of effective guardian animals like dogs, donkeys or llamas.

 To illustrate this effect, a striking comparison may be made between Norway and Sweden.
 In Sweden, an average of just 0.1 sheep are killed per lynx per year, a rate one hundred times lower than those reported Norwegian depredation rates.
 Sweden also supports many more lynx than Norway, although it also hosts fewer sheep (around 300,000 versus more than 2 million), but a key difference is that Swedish sheep are kept behind fences.